Image Source: Getty / Amy Sussman

-This week, the entertainment world has been buzzing about the impending sequel of Suicide Squad.
-Even though the next installment of the bad-guy epic isn't on the official calendar of DC Comics releases, Warner Bros. has officially begun courting a director and breaking ground on the project.
+The entertainment world has been buzzing about the impending sequel of Suicide Squad.
+Now that the next installment of the bad-guy epic is on the official calendar of DC Comics releases, Warner Bros. has begun courting a director and breaking ground on the project.
 With so much up in the air, it's easy to wonder what we do know about the sequel.
 We did some digging and scraped together as much confirmed and speculative information as we possibly could.

-2. David Ayer Could Potentially Return in Some Capacity
+3. David Ayer Likely Won't Return in Any Capacity

 In Spring 2016, David Ayer talked about the sequel with MTV News.
 While the studio definitely aimed for a PG-13 rating on the first one, the second one is up in the air.
 Ayer remarked that an R stamp "would be worth lobbying for."
 In light of the runaway success of 2016's Deadpool, which made billions of dollars and became one of the most successful R-rated films of all time, an R-Rated Suicide Squad sequel sounds pretty appealing.
 Ayer is no longer involved with the project, but let's hope the studio still decides to take it in that direction.

-Even though El Diablo goes out with a pretty epic blaze of glory in the first film, actor Jay Hernandez told ComicBook.com that the character could still return somehow.
+Even though El Diablo goes out with a pretty epic blaze of glory in the first film, actor Jay Hernandez told ComicBook that the character could still return somehow.
 "Of course there is [a chance he could return]!
 I'm not saying anything, just that it's a possibility."
-Considering Superman kind of sort of dies in Batman v.
+Considering Superman kind of, sort of dies in Batman v.
 Superman but also seems to have somehow come back from the dead to appear in the Justice League films, nothing is out of the question.